dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * If room entity is just 1 item place the name of the entity in the card instead of the translation of the domain.
 So for example, instead of Media Player it now says the entity name.
 * Add option to remove the header in more_page addons.
 Use `show_header: 'false'`, this variable is not required and true by default.
 * On All batteries page added the unknown icon and if battery is under 10% then a empty icon.
+* Added filter 'sensor' on all batteries page, it only shows sensor entities with the word 'battery' inside it.

 ## Update 1.3.1